 The importance of motor spin direction

-When two motors are working together it is very important that the direction each motor is spinning do not fight with one other.
+When two motors are working together it is very important that the direction each motor is spinning do not fight with one another.
 The orientation of the motors to one another will determine which direction each will need to spin.
 A typical robot arm with two motors working together to lift the arm is an example of how this works.

 In this case, the driven gear attached to the right side of the arm will need to rotate counterclockwise for the arm to lift.
 Since the driving gear needs to rotate in the opposite direction of the driven gear on the arm, the right motor of the arm will need to spin the smaller driving gear in a clockwise direction.